 To access the discussion paper, please click here.

-The results of this consultation was considered by the Taskforce as they prepared a final draft of the new Charter and By-laws for submission to the Board.
+The results of this consultation were considered by the Taskforce as they prepared a final draft of the new Charter and By-laws for submission to the Board.

 In October 2015, the review taskforce released a discussion paper to seek early input from AusIMM members.
 Comments on this early paper have now closed, but it can be accessed here